 I’m doing a round of trainers and after my Tacx Flux Comparison I’ve come to Wahoo’s KICKRS.
-In this article I’ll set out the differences and possibilities of the KICKR and KICKR Core.
+So in this article I’ll set out the differences and possibilities of the KICKR and KICKR Core.
 But I’ll also throw in the the KICKR Snap for some perspective.
+As it is a different type of trainer.
+In this article I’ll refer to the KICKR Core as ‘the Core’.
+I myself find the naming strategy a bit confusing, so hopefully this clarifies.

 First off, If you’re not interested in this trainer, you can skip directly to the next section.

-The KICKR Snap is a completely different type of trainer.
-It’s a wheel on trainer, where the KICKR and KICKR Core are ‘direct drive’ trainers.
+As I mentioned, the Snap is a completely different type of trainer.
+Because the KICKR and Core are ‘direct drive’ trainers.
+And the Snap is a ‘wheel on’.
 A wheel on trainer does technically allow you to pop your bike right on, but in terms of longevity of your tire, I would recommend putting a trainer tire on.
-A trainer tire is made of a different type of rubber and will cost you about $30-$50.
-It’s different compound allows it to stay cooler and have less wear.
+Because a trainer tire is made of a different type of rubber, Its different compound allows it to stay cooler and have less wear.
+It will cost you about $30-$50.
+But it will last a whole lot longer than your previous Continental 5000s.
 But then you’ll either have to change your tire every time or buy a whole separate rear wheel, cassette and tube.
-In the low range, you’re looking at about $100 for a rear wheel.
-A Shimano cassette for $50, a tube for $10 and a tire for $40.
-All this added up? $200.
+So, in the end, in the low range, you’re looking at about $100 for a rear wheel.
+In addition to Shimano cassette for $50, a tube for $10 and a tire for $40.
+All this added up?
+Easily $200.

 Direct drive trainers don’t need all that.
-All they need is a cassette.
+So, all they need is a cassette.
 So take that out of the equation and you’re still spending $150 after your initial $500 purchase, putting you at $650 spent.
-Looking at the KICKR Core, it sells for $800, with a deal of $45 for a cassette.
+Looking at the Core, it sells for $800, with a deal of $45 for a cassette.
 Add it up and the Core is suddenly “only” about $200 more expensive.

 I’m a man of data and I like data in tables.
 I believe this is the easiest way to see what you get for your money.